Typix Logo

 After installing Nix and enabling flakes, you can initialize a flake from the default template:

-Here are some commands you can run from the default template:
+Here are some commands you can run from any template:

 • nix run .#watch — watch the input files and recompile on changes